Cryptococcus neoformans: Classification

+Etymology

+The genus name Cryptococcus comes from Ancient Greek κρυπτός (kruptós), meaning "hidden", and κόκκος (kókkos), meaning "grain".
+The specific name neoformans comes from Latin neo-, meaning "new", and fōrmāns, meaning "shaping".

 Characteristics

 Cryptococcus neoformans typically grows as a yeast (unicellular) and replicates by budding.
 It makes hyphae during mating, and eventually creates basidiospores at the end of the hyphae before producing spores.
 Under host-relevant conditions, including low glucose, serum, 5% carbon dioxide, and low iron, among others, the cells produce a characteristic polysaccharide capsule.
 The recognition of C. neoformans in Gram-stained smears of purulent exudates may be hampered by the presence of the large gelatinous capsule which apparently prevents definitive staining of the yeast-like cells.
 In such stained preparations, it may appear either as round cells with Gram-positive granular inclusions impressed upon a pale lavender cytoplasmic background or as Gram-negative lipoid bodies.
 When grown as a yeast, C. neoformans has a prominent capsule composed mostly of polysaccharides.
 Under the microscope, the India ink stain is used for easy visualization of the capsule in cerebral spinal fluid.
 The particles of ink pigment do not enter the capsule that surrounds the spherical yeast cell, resulting in a zone of clearance or "halo" around the cells.
 This allows for quick and easy identification of C. neoformans.
 Unusual morphological forms are rarely seen.
 For identification in tissue, mucicarmine stain provides specific staining of polysaccharide cell wall in C. neoformans.
 Cryptococcal antigen from cerebrospinal fluid is thought to be the best test for diagnosis of cryptococcal meningitis in terms of sensitivity, though it might be unreliable in HIV-positive patients.

 The first genome sequence for a strain of C. neoformans (var. neoformans; now C. deneoformans) was published in 2005.

-Studies suggest that colonies of C. neoformans and related fungi growing on the ruins of the melted down reactor of the Chernobyl nuclear power plant may be able to use the energy of radiation for "radiotrophic" growth.
+Studies suggest that colonies of C. neoformans and related fungi growing within the ruins of the Chernobyl Nuclear Power Plant may be able to metabolize ionizing radiation.

 Pathology

 Infection with C. neoformans is termed cryptococcosis.
+Most infections with C. neoformans occur in the lungs, as the fungus enters its host through the respiratory route.
+Because it is normally a harmless soil fungus, C. neoformans must first adapt to its new environment inside the human body, making several virulent transformations, including the formation of a polysaccharide capsule.
+The specific factors that enable this transformation involve sensory receptor proteins common to most soil fungi (pH sensors, carbon dioxide sensors, and intracellular iron detectors) which have been adapted to induce C. neoformans cells into rapidly becoming a dangerous, disease-causing organism.

-Most infections with C. neoformans occur in the lungs.
-However, fungal meningitis and encephalitis, especially as a secondary infection for AIDS patients, are often caused by C. neoformans, making it a particularly dangerous fungus.
-Infections with this fungus are rare in people with fully functioning immune systems, hence C. neoformans is often referred to as an opportunistic pathogen.
-It is a facultative intracellular pathogen that can utilize host phagocytes to spread within the body.
-Cryptococcus neoformans was the first intracellular pathogen for which the non-lytic escape process termed vomocytosis was observed.
+The fungus is a facultative intracellular pathogen that can utilize host phagocytes to spread within the body.
+C. neoformans was the first intracellular pathogen for which the non-lytic escape process termed vomocytosis was observed.
 It has been speculated that this ability to manipulate host cells results from environmental selective pressure by amoebae, a hypothesis first proposed by Arturo Casadevall under the term "accidental virulence".